Ickey Shuffle: GEICO Commercials

 In 2014, GEICO ran a commercial centered around the dance.
 Initially, in the taping of the commercial, GEICO had Woods shoot 3 separate versions in 3 different contexts, with each one featuring Woods perform the Ickey Shuffle in a celebratory fashion.
 In the version that GEICO chose to air, Woods performs the Ickey Shuffle within a supermarket, celebrating the meat slicer calling out his ticket number “44”.
 In addition to this televised commercial, Geico also filmed more short clips of Woods performing the shuffle and exclaiming about a number of different scenarios, such as: “Awkward”, “Your new profile pic is totally casual”, “Game Over”, “It’s Humpday!” and many more.

 How I Met Your Mother

 The Ickey Shuffle also makes an appearance on How I Met Your Mother in season 1 episode 4, “Return of the Shirt”.
 Barney Stinson, played by Neil Patrick Harris, performs the dance.

+Justified

+The Ickey Shuffle is referenced at the end of episode 9 in season 6, the final season of the show by Raylan Givens, played by Timothy Olyphant.
+He likens it to celebrating the victory of an ongoing case.